This guide will show you how to install BetaFlight on your Kiss FC.

 Then enable Serial RX on UART1:

-Hit save and reboot, then enable Serial RX and select the correct protocol, I'm using IBUS:
+and select the correct protocol, I'm using IBUS

-Hit save and reboot and check that your receiver is working in the Receiver tab.
+and check that your receiver is working in the Receiver

 First, download the latest BetaFlight release and the STM32 DFU Flash tool.
 The DFU download link is at the bottom of the page.
 It may be possible to flash the BetaFlight hex with the BetaFlight configurator, but I couldn't get it to work.
 Instead, I'll use the DFU flash tool for the first flash.
 After that, the BetaFligth configurator worked fine for me.